How can you tell if someone is suffering from dementia? Here are four warning signs that can signal diminishing capacity.

 Of course, it’s important to prevent any of this from happening.
 But how can you tell if someone is suffering from dementia?
 Here are four financial-related warning signs that can signal diminishing capacity.

-One of the first things to pay attention to is to whether someone is having trouble with their routine financial tasks, such as paying bills or filing taxes, says Angie O’Leary, head of wealth planning at RBC.
+One of the first things to pay attention to is to whether someone is having trouble with their routine financial tasks, such as paying bills or filing taxes, says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S.

 “If someone is having difficulty paying bills or paying for the wrong month or getting phone calls about it, then that’s a sign,” she says.
 “We’ve seen situations where someone sends a check to the wrong person.
 It’s about having the ability to do these tasks in the right sequence.”